inventables/x-carve-instructions/upgrade/step7/index.md

 <br>
 When you're ready to setup a new machine, go to Machine > Set up new machine.<br>
 <br>
-Choose the X-Carve as your machine type.
+Choose the X-Carve (Advanced) as your machine type.
 Enter your machine details as follows:<br>

 <img src="photos/upgrades_machinedetails.jpg">
 <br>